jestjs/jest/website/versioned_docs/version-22.x/Configuration.md

 Default: `false`

-Automatically clear mock calls and instances between every test.
-Equivalent to calling `jest.clearAllMocks()` between each test.
+Automatically clear mock calls and instances before every test.
+Equivalent to calling `jest.clearAllMocks()` before each test.
 This does not remove any mock implementation that may have been provided.

 ### `reporters` [array\<moduleName | [moduleName, options]>]